-In relation to the recommendations contained in Chapter 5 of the Code, the statute and/or internal acts of the Company do not contain formal rules governing responsibilities and reporting procedures at the level of the parent company and subsidiaries, but the financial managers of the subsidiaries are responsible for reporting.
-No formal act was adopted on the profile of the administration for the effective execution of the administration's responsibilities, given that the administration has been operating effectively in the majority of its current composition for many years.
-The Management did not evaluate its own effectiveness and the effectiveness of individual members in 2023, but it is preparing to do the same in relation to its work in 2024.
+In relation to the recommendations contained in Chapter 5 of the Code, the Statute and/or internal acts of the Company do not contain formal rules governing responsibilities and reporting procedures at the level of the parent company and subsidiaries, but the financial managers of the subsidiaries are responsible for reporting.
+No formal act on the management profile for the effective discharge of management responsibilities has been adopted, given that the management has been operating effectively for the most part with its current composition for many years.
+The Management Board did not assess its own effectiveness and the effectiveness of individual members in 2024 but is preparing to do the same in relation to its work in 2025.

-In relation to Chapter 6 of the Code, as stated above, the remuneration committee was not established, and the remuneration policy for the members of the Management Board was adopted in 2020 and approved at the Company's General Assembly.
-The remuneration policy for members of the Company's Management Board stipulates that a member of the Management Board has no legal right to the payment of receipts in shares, nor does it provide for delayed payment of part of the receipts or circumstances in which part of the receipts of a member of the Management Board would be withheld or their return would be requested.
-The remunerations of the president and members of the Supervisory Board of the Company do not provide for special compensation for membership in the established committees of the Supervisory Board.
-The Decision on the remuneration of the Supervisory Board has been made available on the Company's website, while the Decision on the remuneration of the Management Board members is planned to be made available in 2024.
+In relation to Chapter 6 of the Code, as stated above, a remuneration committee has not been established, and the remuneration policy for Management Board members was adopted in 2024 and approved at the Company's General Assembly.
+The remuneration policy for the Management Board stipulates that a Management Board member is not entitled to payment of remuneration in shares, nor does it provide for the deferred payment of part of the remuneration or circumstances in which part of the remuneration of a Management Board member would be withheld or its return would be requested.
+The remuneration of the President and members of the Supervisory Board does not provide for a separate remuneration for membership in established committees of the Supervisory Board.
+Both policies are made available on the Company's website.